simrann774/Festive_Sales_Analysis-Project-/README.md

 # Festive_Sales_Analysis-Project-Python
-Python project for Analyzing Diwali sales data to improve customer experience and sales
+Python project for Exploratory Data Analysis for Diwali sales data to improve customer experience and sales